Daytona State College Campus Safety (ext. 4444 or (386) 506-4444)

 Example: “I’ve already warned you about talking when I am speaking to the class.
 If you disrupt the class again in this manner, I will refer this to the Office of Judicial Affairs.”

-Following the class, you should document the incident and email the Vice President of Student Development Administrative Assistant (Nicole Schmitt.) to request that the case be assigned to a Judicial Affairs officer.
+Following the class, you should document the incident and email to the Office of Judicial Affairs (judicialaffairs@daytonastate.edu) to request that the case be assigned to a Judicial Affairs officer.
 If you have no access to email, you may call ext.
 4510.

 Document this and other incidents.
 Keep your department chair informed as situations develop.
 Seek guidance and support from your chair and your colleagues.

-Scenario 2.
-Responding to Disruptive Behavior i.e. If the student’s behavior is considered dangerous i.e. If you sense that a disruptive situation is escalating and that a student may pose a physical threat to you or other students:
+Scenario 2: Responding to disruptive behavior (e.g., if the student's behavior is considered dangerous, if you sense that a disruptive situation is escalating and that a student may pose a physical threat to you or other students).

 Flow Chart Sequence